-There are nearly 7,000,000 individuals currently under the supervision of U.S. correctional systems.
-2,300,000 are incarcerated in federal, state prisons and county jails.
-The remainder of those supervised are either on probation or parole.
+Today there are nearly 7,000,000 individuals under some form of judicial supervision: 2,300,000 are imprisoned in either federal and state prisons or in county jails.
+The remainder of those supervised, either on probation or parole.

 The scale of this data escapes the comprehension of most people.
 Expanding upon this deficiency is that a majority of white people do not have any relationship to an incarcerated individual.
 “Black people in this country are imprisoned at more than five times the rate of whites; one in 10 black children has a parent behind bars, compared with about one in 60 white kids”.
 (Stanford Center on Poverty & Inequality) Even with an increase in published scholarship and news accounting these details, too many whites remain uninvolved with over-criminalization or reducing mass imprisonment and the social conditions that create and are impacted by this crisis.